mibur1/psy112/book/2_models/5_LDA_QDA.md

 - The features are distributed according to a multivariate Gaussian distribution
 - Classes share the same covariance matrix

+As a visual intuition, this means the class distributions look like ellipses with the same shape and orientation (but centered at different locations if there is a difference between the classes).
 In detail, LDA requires 4 steps to make a decision:

 - **Step 1**: Model the distribution of the predictors $X$ separately for each response class $Y$
 - **Step 2**: Use Bayes' theorem to calculate estimates for the posterior probability